 You might be able to be both if you want to dual register.
 This article talks about fee-only vs fee-based financial advisors.

 The key difference is that pure fee-only advisors are pure fiduciaries and the other types of advisors aren’t.
 Fee-only advisors earn fees (a percentage of assets under management) while other type of advisors may be compensated through commissions.
 It is argued that fee-only advisors are obligated to operate in the client’s best interests while other types don’t, and thus it is believed that fiduciaries offer a higher standard of care to the client.

-When people are looking to enter the industry, they’re often persuaded to join broker-dealer or insurance programs that to be frank are exploitative.
+When people are looking to pursue the financial advisor career option, they’re often persuaded to join broker-dealer or insurance programs that to be frank are exploitative.
 These jobs are easier to get; they’re always recruiting and the bar is set very low.
 Many offer a modest base salary which is appealing to some.
 However the turnover is quite high.

-Talk to both types of advisors and think hard before moving on from this step.
+Talk to all types of advisors and think hard before moving on from this step.